The next Pentathlon TRAINING will be offered during the 2018-19 School Year.

-Students should practice what they have learned in class several times per week for about 15-30 minutes.
-Students will be given materials to make a javelin (long dowel) and will need to complete carving of the tip at home, under parental supervision.
+Practice at home will greatly enhance the overall Pentathlon experience.
+Recommended: 3-5x per week for 15-30 minutes.
+In addition, students will be given materials to make a javelin (long dowel) and will need to complete carving of the tip at home, under parental supervision.

-Students may be given one or two other simple assignments in preparation for their participation in the Pentathlon.
+One or two other simple assignments may be given in preparation for the Pentathlon Final Event.

-Parent Participation: Parents should be prepared to help the week before the event and the day of the event.
+Parent Participation: The final event is a community endeavor!
+Please be prepared to assist the last 2-3 weeks of training and the day of the event.
 We will need assistance with laying out the field/markers; we will need some help with measurement, keeping time and other tasks.
 In addition, parental participation in our Greek potluck lunch will add greatly to the festivities.
 We will also need some light, nutritious snacks for the athletes the morning of the event.

 GREEK PENTATHLON EVENT / POTLUCK